Donders-Institute/bidscoin/README.md

    cd ~/tutorial
    bidstrainer.py bids
    ```
+   - Use the `rawmapper.py` command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the `raw` folder
-   - Then put files (training data) in the right subfolders in this `samples` tree
+   - Now put files (training data) in the right subfolders in this `samples` tree
-   - Create a `bids/code/bidsmap_sample.yaml` bidsmap file by re-running the above `bidstrainer.py` command
+   - Create a `bids/code/bidsmap_sample.yaml` bidsmap file by re-running the above `bidstrainer.py bids` command
    - Inspect the newly created bidsmap file.
-Can you recognise the key-value mapping?
+Can you recognise the key-value mappings?
 Which fields are going to end up in the filenames of the final BIDS datasets?

-3. Scan all folders in the raw data collection by running the [bidsmapper](#running-the-bidsmapper) bash command:
+3. Scan all folders in the raw data collection for unknown data by running the [bidsmapper](#running-the-bidsmapper) bash command:
    ```
    bidsmapper.py raw bids
    ```
-   - Open the `bids/code/bidsmap_sample.yaml` file and check the "extra_data" section for images that should go in the BIDS sections (e.g. T1, fMRI or DWI data).
-If so, add the missing training samples and redo the training steps etc
+   - Open the `bids/code/bidsmap.yaml` file and check the "extra_data" section for images that should go in the BIDS sections (e.g. T1, fMRI or DWI data).
+If so, add the missing training samples (check the messages in the command shell) to the `samples` folder tree and rerun the `bidstrainer.py bids` command.
-   - Rename the "task_label" of the functional scans into something more readable, e.g. "Reward" and "Stop"
+   - In the `bids/code/bidsmap.yaml` file, rename the "task_label" of the functional scans into something more readable, e.g. "Reward" and "Stop"
    - Add a search pattern to the [IntendedFor](#field-maps-intendedfor) field such that it will select your fMRI runs
    - Change the options such that you will get non-zipped nifti data (i.e. `*.nii `instead of `*.nii.gz`) in your BIDS data collection